 Moreover, they are herbivores.
 Their digestive system is made to digest only fresh and raw food.
 Also, raw Brussels sprouts have more vitamins and minerals than cooked ones, and because of that are healthier for guinea pigs.

 Can Guinea Pigs Eat Cooked Brussels Sprouts?

 On the contrary, guinea pigs do not eat cooked food.
-Whether it is the veggies they love or the fruits they adore, you are not supposed to give guinea pigs cooked food.
+Whether it is the veggies they love or the fruits they adore, you are not supposed to give them any type of processed food.

-Apart from the fact that the piggies themselves don’t like cooked food, the process of cooking destroys vital nutrients found in the veggies thus killing the potential content to be gained by the guinea pig.
+Apart from the fact that the piggies themselves don’t like cooked food, the process of cooking destroys vital nutrients found in the veggies, thus killing the potential content to be gained by the guinea pig.

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
-Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your Guinea Pigs.
+Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for